jacantsen/CodingChallenge/readme.txt

 I think a while loop will allow me to continuosly generate random numbers until a box can be filled with an O.

-**I wasn't able to get the while loop figured out completely, but the goal was that while the box was empty, and if the corresponding box was empty, then an O would be placed there**
+**I wasn't able to get the while loop figured out completely, but the goal was that while the box was empty, and if the corresponding box was empty, then an O would be placed there

+  Some things are logged to the console, which I forgot to take out**